Kavirubc/makerslab/CONTRIBUTING.md

 ## 5. Pull Requests

 Every PR must give clear context so the reviewer understands the "why" and "what" without checking the code first.
-Ensure your PR targets `main`.
+Ensure your PR targets `preview` (not `main`).

 **PR Template:**